 The English word offences in Luke is translated from the Greek word skandalon, which means a trip stick (figuratively to cause offense or displeasure).
 The general usage of the word skandalon in the New Testament connotes an obstacle to faith, which is a cause of failing and destruction.
 The use of the word skandalon should leave no doubt that Jesus is describing a person who is the cause of one of the elect failing to obtain salvation.
 This is the context in which Jesus explains the method for problem resolution within the church.

 To be discourteous and inhospitable to one of the elect, to not give them the respect they deserve, or to be the cause of one of the elect's failure to obtain salvation brings serious consequences:

 "But woe to the world because of offences.
 It is of necessity that offences come, but woe to the man that cause offences to come" (Matt.18:7 KJV Para.).

 It is always better to live our lives in a way which avoids interpersonal problems and sinful attitudes and behaviors.
 However, this is not always possible; therefore, Jesus gave a serious warning to be careful not to be the cause of someone's failure to obtain salvation.

 "Therefore if your hand or your foot offends you, cut them off, and cast them from you: it is better for you to enter into life lame or maimed, rather than having two hands or two feet to be cast into everlasting fire.
 And if your eye offends you pluck it out, and cast it from you: for it is better for you to enter in to life with one eye, rather than having two eyes to be cast into hell fire" (Matt.18:8-9 Para.).
 See also Mk.9:43-48.

-Both verses 8 and 9 are relevant to the behavior of the elect toward each other that involve serious problems, which will lead to eternal death if they are not resolved.
+Both verses 8 and 9 pertain to serious problems in the behavior of the elect toward each other which will lead to eternal death if they are not resolved.